Outdoors In West Michigan’s Premier Resort Town

 ~ Amelia Earhart

-No matter when you visit Saugatuck, outdoor adventure awaits.
+No matter when you visit Saugatuck, outdoors adventures await.
 Explore on two feet or two wheels.
 You’re sure to find beauty everywhere as you tour on land … or on water.
 Enjoy a casual walk along Oval Beach, Saugatuck’s award winning beach on Lake Michigan.
 Up the intensity level with a rigorous hike, or a run, through the Saugatuck Dunes State Park or Mt.
 Baldhead.
 Breathtaking views will be your reward.
 Set out on the Kalamazoo River in a kayak, canoe or stand up paddle board.
 Get out in the Big Lake in a sailboat or fishing charter.
 Take in the greens and hit 9 or 18 at The Ravines, Clearbrook, or Hawkshead.
-Try an outdoor yoga class or Stand Up Paddleboard yoga with Satya.
+Try an outdoors yoga class or Stand Up Paddleboard yoga with Satya.

 No matter what season you visit Saugatuck, there’s plenty to love.
 In the Winter months, try cross country skiing or snowshoeing and see all that sparkles.